insqu/sc/README.md

 Select the following responses in order
 - select the first option
 - select to accept the suggested project root
-- select n
+- select n to the gitignore message
-- select n
+- select n to the feedback message
-- select y
+- select y to the depencies message

 The final selection of yes will install dependencies required to run the pre-built Hardhat contract `Greeter.sol`, which we will look at later